fommil/fpmortals/manuscript/complete.md

 ## Unhappy path

 So far we've only looked at the rewrite rules, not what is happening in `map` and `flatMap`.
-Let's consider what happens when the `for` context decides that it can't proceed any further.
+Consider what happens when the `for` context decides that it cannot proceed any further.

 In the `Option` example, the `yield` is only called when `i,j,k` are all defined.